JavaProgrammerLB/pythonchallenge/README.md

 #### 27
 result: http://www.pythonchallenge.com/pc/ring/bell.html auth=(repeat, switch)
-- author use python2 keyword, but there is some different with python3
+- author use python2 keyword, which has some different with python3
 - use assert to do assert
 - tobytes() method for Image in PIL: Return image as a bytes object.
 - getpalette() method for Image in PIL:  Returns the image palette as a list.